 Described as Italy’s ‘city of the future’, Milan is renowned for design.
-Whether its fashion, furniture, cars or bikes, it’s a city which strongly has its roots as the home of Italian design and in our view, is the perfect place for a 2-3 day stopover if you’re joining us on one of our three northern Italian cycling tours; our Giro d’Italia Tour, Dolomites & Prosecco Road Tour or our Tour of Piemonte & La Fausto Coppi Gran Fondo.
+Whether its fashion, furniture, cars or bikes, it’s a city which strongly has its roots as the home of Italian design and in our view, is the perfect place for a 2-3 day stopover if you’re joining us on one of our three northern Italian cycling tours; our Giro d’Italia Tour, Dolomites & Prosecco Road Tour or our Tour of Piedmont & La Fausto Coppi Gran Fondo.

 Often bypassed by tourists because it doesn’t carry the same ‘must see’ tag as Rome, Venice or Florence or perhaps isn’t as architecturally stunning or historically significant, Milan for us is a city that just oozes style; you need to get under its skin to experience and enjoy its true beauty – a beauty that lies in its stylish life or ‘la vita moda’, its creativity and its beating pulse.
 Aperitivo is also at its best here.